Statistical Tests for Replacing Human Decision Makers with Algorithms: Data and Algorithm Description

-The first objective in the classification exercise is to train an algorithm and evaluate its performance.
-We further split our classification set into two subsets: The first subset is the training set used to estimate the parameters in an machine learning algorithm.
-The second subset is the validation set that is used to evaluate the performance of the algorithm and obtain the machine ROC curve.
-Splitting of the classification set into training and validation subsets with a ratio of 4:3 by using the same stratified splitting methods as described above.
+We further split the classification set into two subsets.
+The first subset is the training set used to estimate the parameters in a machine learning algorithm.
+The second subset is the validation set used to evaluate the performance of the algorithm and obtain the machine ROC curve.
+Splitting of the classification set into the training and validation subsets is done using a ratio of 4:3 and the same stratification method described above.
 There are 233,435 cases in the training set and 175,226 cases in the validation set.

-To check the robustness of our approaches we also conduct the experiments based on doctors who diagnosed more than 500 patients.
-We have 367 such doctors and 495,320 cases in total.
-For the classification set, we have 197,978 patient cases in the training sample and 148,579 patient cases in the validation sample.
-Altogether, 346,557 cases are used as historical records for finding less capable doctors.
-For the performance set, we have 148,763 cases for evaluating the performance of doctors and the algorithm.

 We experimented with several algorithms.
-We began first with decision trees, which are widely used in many machine learning applications.
-However, a single tree method usually has high variance despite its low bias.
-The results from a single tree can vary substantially even when a small amount of noise is present in the data, and training the tree tends to overfit the data.
-As an alternative, the random forest (RF) is a commonly used ensemble learning algorithm proposed by \cite{breiman2001random}.
-RFs overcome these problems by constructing a collection of decision trees that are trained using different feature subspaces with bootstrapped samples.
+We begin with decision trees, which are widely used in many machine learning applications.
+However, a single tree method usually has high variance despite its low bias, and tends to overfit by generating results with substantial variation even when a small amount of noise is present in the data.
+In contrast, random forest (RF) is a commonly used ensemble learning algorithm proposed by \cite{breiman2001random}, and overcomes these problems by constructing a collection of decision trees that are trained using different feature subspaces and bootstrapped samples.
 The predictions of each tree are aggregated to make predictions.
-Appendix \ref{MachineAlgorithm} provides a more detailed description of the random forest algorithm.\footnote{We choose the following parameter settings.
+Appendix \ref{MachineAlgorithm} provides more details about the random forest algorithm.\footnote{We choose the following parameter settings.
 The number of estimators $N$ is $100$.
-The number of max features per node $M$ is $50$, and the minimum number of samples required to split is set to 50.}
+The number of max features per node $M$ is $50$.
+The minimum number of samples required to split is 50.}

 \begin{remark} The classification of doctors' diagnoses by both husband and wife raises a question regarding the validity of Assumption \ref{basic assump} that rules out intra-individual incentive heterogeneity, if the relative costs of false positives to false negatives differ between when a single person is deemed risky and when both are deemed risky.
 A multiclass classification model with four outcome labels differentiating abnormal pregnancy outcomes due to high risks in wife, husband and both spouses can allow for heterogeneous relative costs of false positives to false negatives across these cases.
 However, in our dataset, the outcome label is only binary indicating whether the birth is classified as normal or abnormal.
 The lack of the corresponding four-way outcome label makes it difficult to compute an accurate TPR and FPR for each of the diagnosis class.